Rekal87/Rekal87/README.md

 ### 🤪 My hobbies

-- Coding, watching anime & playing some video games
+- Coding, watching anime, playing some video games & building websites

 ### 📫 How to reach me